SilverIce/JContainers/JC.md

 #### JDB

 Take it as global entry point or database - you put information in it under "yourKey" string key and then you can access to it from any script in the game.
 There is only one JDB in game, so each time you access it you access that one, single JDB.
 It is **associative** container as JMap (it is JMap internally), but script interface slight different.

+#### JFormDB

+Provides convenient way to store values on form.
+It's just wrapper that relies on rest of container objects.
 __
 *There are also some pieces of information in script file comments.*

 ## Reference

-### Object(container) instantiation, identifiers
+### Object (container) instantiation, identifiers

-Object **identifier** is unique number that ranges from 1 to 2^32.
+Object's **identifier** is unique number that ranges from 1 to 2^32.
 It’s the way to distinguish it among other objects.
 And it’s almost only way to interact with it.

 To use any container object (array, map or formmap) you must first create(instantiate) it with `object` function or retrieve it from somewhere:
 ```lua